Plan Design Overview

 In exchange for the increased cost sharing, this plan design is paired with a required Health Savings Account (HSA).
 The HSA will help you prepare for out-of-pocket expenses.
 The Universities of Wisconsin contributes to the HSA and employee contributions are optional (if eligible).
 Review the HSA web page to determine if you are eligible for the HDHP and HSA.

 - Only covers out-of-network benefits for emergency and urgent care services.

 - Review the Comparison of Health and Pharmacy Benefits (available in the Forms & Resources section below) to determine which plan design will best meet your needs.

 For detailed information, review the Certificate of Coverage (available in the Forms & Resources section below).

-Note: Employees who are eligible for the Graduate Assistant benefit package ARE NOT eligible for the HDHP plan design.
+Note: Employees eligible for the Graduate Assistant/Short-Term benefit package are not eligible for the HDHP or HSA.